qwertologe/myradio/README.md

 It depends on your configuration.
 Here is, what i have done for my Raspberry PI:

-  * [Install Python and Kivy](https://github.com/mrichardson23/rpi-kivy-screen) - maybe all steps upto 15 at the time of writing this document
+  * [Install Python and Kivy](https://github.com/mrichardson23/rpi-kivy-screen) - maybe all steps upto 15 at the time of writing this document; maybe try this [newer documentation](http://kivy.org/docs/installation/installation-rpi.html#manual-installation-on-raspbian-jessie)
   * Install additional required Python packages  `sudo pip install python-forecastio pytz tzlocal`
   * git must be installed (online update)